jcoglan/unsafe_sjr/README.md

-37signals recently published an article on [server-generated JavaScript responses](https://37signals.com/svn/posts/3697-server-generated-javascript-responses), which architecturallyr speaking is RJS by another name.
+37signals recently published an article on [server-generated JavaScript responses](https://37signals.com/svn/posts/3697-server-generated-javascript-responses), which architecturally speaking is RJS by another name.
 You make a request to the server, the server returns JavaScript, and the browser runs the response through `eval()`.
 This application demonstrates why using this approach for certain kinds of requests is not safe.